akruszewski/gibl/manuscript/chapter2.md

 "Hello World"
 ```

-Each of the evaluations above have a specific type attached to the value produced:
+Each of the evaluations above has a specific type attached to the value produced:

 1. The first evaluation has a type of number
 1. The second evaluation (which stands for true) has a type of boolean
 1. The third evaluation (which stands for false) has a type of boolean
-1. The fourth evaluation has a type of a character
+1. The fourth evaluation has a type of character
-1. The fifth evaluation has a type of a string
+1. The fifth evaluation has a type of string

 ### 2.4.2.
 Lists, evaluation, quotes